On the whisky trail in Edinburgh

 Light and delicate, fruity and sweet, spicy or peaty, the friendly bar staff are always on hand to guide you to the right dram.

 Not forgetting an extensive list of signature whisky cocktails like the 1983 Old Fashioned (whisky with orange, a dash of Angostura bitters and sugar).

-A refined look, yet a relaxed atmosphere, it is a whisky lover’s dream!
-This dream can only get better if you hear a good story with a fantastic tasting with Once Upon A Whisky – Use the discount code “fromthewhiskyblog” to get a 12% discount on our Glasgow’s West End Whisky Tour, Glasgow’s City Centre Whisky Tour, or Edinburgh’s New Town Whisky Tour.
+With a refined look, yet a relaxed atmosphere, it is a whisky lover’s dream!
+This dream can only get better if you hear a good story with a fantastic tasting with Once Upon A Whisky – Check out one of our whisky tours in Edinburgh or Glasgow.